INTRODUCTION

 Rowing at night

-Rowing at night is restricted to:
+Rowing at night adds substantial risk and is therefore restricted to:

 No rowing boat should navigate below Putney Bridge after dark under any circumstances.